thoth-tech/handbook/docs/processes/quality-assurance/testing-and-dev.md

 But there are many more.
 Look for what is currently available and popular in your language.
 Currently, proposals have been put forward for utilising [Jasmine](https://jasmine.github.io) and [Karma](https://karma-runner.github.io/latest/index.html) for relevant unit testing and automation and [Cypress](https://www.cypress.io/) for end-to-end testing in the OnTrack space.

-## How do I prove my code does what it's supposed to do?
+## How do I prove my code does what it's supposed to do? <!-- omit in toc -->

 ## Test Driven Development